How to Detangle Hair With Minimal Damage

 Step 5: Care for Your Hair While You Sleep

 Did you know a traditional cotton pillowcase is highly absorbent, so much so it'll rip the moisture from your strands while you sleep?
 And dry hair tangles fast.
 If your mane is healthy, you'll spend less time detangling hair.
-Sleeping with a bonnet or a super-soft organic bamboo pillowcase will help reduce friction if you toss and turn at night.
+Sleeping with a bonnet or a super-soft pillowcase will help reduce friction if you toss and turn at night.
 If you have long hair that tangles, Crank recommends brushing before bed and braiding the hair before you sleep depending on your hair texture.
-If you have curly hair, put it in a loose pineapple (it should look like a super-high pony at the top of your head) with a super-soft organic bamboo hair tie to keep you hair away and off you face when you rest.
+If you have curly hair, put it in a loose pineapple (it should look like a super-high pony at the top of your head) with a gentle hair tie to keep you hair away and off you face when you rest.

 Ready To Rid Yourself of Some Tangles?